Skip to content

 Hey folks, Jenna Lofton here.
 I first subscribed to this service back in October 2021.
 Not a free trial — I paid for it, renewed it, and have been tracking every single pick for over four years now.

 The top main portfolio position — a major U.S. financial services stock — is up 209.79% from its November 2023 entry.
 The top AI Pick is up 197.38%.
-And as of today, Marc just issued a “Sell Half” alert on an enterprise technology position that entered the portfolio less than four weeks ago and is already at +94.58%.
+And Marc issued a “Sell Half” alert on June 1st for an enterprise technology position that entered the portfolio less than four weeks prior, locking in a +94.58% gain.
 More on all of that below.

 My quick take: After more than four years as a paying member, this is one of the better investment research tools in its price range for active investors.
 The rating system is the real value — not the bonus reports.

-The top two positions are up over 200% and nearly 200% respectively as of June 1, 2026.
+The top two positions are up over 200% and nearly 200% respectively as of July 2, 2026.
 Best viewed as a stock-rating and research tool, not just a monthly newsletter.
-The $149 first-year price renews at $499 — turn off auto-renewal the day you join.
+The $149 first-year price renews at $499 — turn off auto-renewal the day you subscribe.

 Currently $149/Year (Regular Price: $499) — 30-Day Money-Back Guarantee